keystonejs/keystone/README.md

 We do our best to catch this but recommend updating Keystone packages together to avoid any potential conflict.
 This is especially important to be aware of if you use automated dependency management tools like Greenkeeper.

-## Examples

-The [examples](./examples) directory contains a number of complete projects which show how to use Keystone's features.

-## Feedback

-We'd love to hear your feedback, reach out on Twitter at [KeystoneJS](https://twitter.com/keystonejs) or in our [Slack](https://community.keystonejs.com/).

 ## Code of Conduct

 KeystoneJS adheres to the [Contributor Covenant Code of Conduct](/CODE-OF-CONDUCT.md).